Foundation / Corporation

-The Bullis Fund was created to benefit the residents of Wayne County, particularly people living in Macedon and the area served by the Palmyra-Macedon School District.
+The Bullis Fund was created to improve the quality of life of residents of Wayne County, especially in the Town of Macedon or within the area served by the Palmyra-Macedon Central School District.

 Charitable organizations providing non-sectarian services within Wayne County are eligible to submit applications for funding.
 Organizations that provide professional services must meet any accreditation or certification standards applicable to their fields.

 Applicants requesting less than $5,000 should submit their request to the Wayne County Community Endowment (WCCE).
-Applicants applying for the Bullis funding are not eligible to apply for WCCE funding for the same or similar programs.
+Please note that applicants applying for the Bullis funding are not eligible to apply for WCCE funding for the same or similar programs.

 Grants will not be provided for:

 - Projects or programs that memorialize named persons;

 - General operating support;